-1.2 Organization of the paper
+1.2 Organization of the Paper

 Section 2 reviews the definition of the empirical entropy of a string and the data structure of Ferragina and Venturini [4].
 In Section 3, we prove an important result on the empirical entropies of similar strings.
-In Section 4 and Appendix A, we describe a technique for maintaining an array of variable-length blocks.
-Section 5 and Appendix B explain how to implement the CRAM and the extended CRAM data structures to achieve the bounds stated in Theorems 1 and 2 above.
+In Section 4, we describe a technique for maintaining an array of variable-length blocks.
+Section 5 explains how to implement the CRAM to achieve the bounds stated in Theorems 1 above.
 Finally, Section 6 gives some concluding remarks.
-Experimental results that demonstrate the good performance of the CRAM in practice can be found in Appendix C.